qtcad.atoms.atoms module

 - set_potential_from_device(d: Device) None

-Set the electric potential in the atomic structure from the results of a finite-element simulation stored in a Device object.
+Set the electric potential in the atomic structure from the results of a finite-element simulation, taking into account the periodic boundary conditions that may exist in the device.

 - Parameters: